ipugh-xm/xm-labs-steps-rabbitmq/README.md

 # RabbitMQ Steps

-This step allows you to get information related to your RabbitMQ Queues.
+This step allows you to get information related to your RabbitMQ queues.

 ---------